vaishnavijagtapma2025/stock-market-analysis-python/report.md

 ---

-## 6.3 Chart 3 — Price Distribution Deep Dive

-Chart 3(EDA) — Price Distribution and Sector Boxplots
+## 6.3 Chart 3 — Price Distribution Deep Dive and Sector Boxplots

 The price-distribution visualisation demonstrates the strong right-skewness characteristic of equity-price datasets.
 A relatively small number of very high-priced firms coexist alongside a larger number of moderately priced firms, creating substantial scale imbalance across the universe.
 This justifies the use of logarithmic transformations and regularisation methods to stabilise estimation.